 Online tutoring is available, but limited.
 Please make sure to read the instructions on the top of the Bookings page, and make an appointment at least 12 hours in advance.
-On the morning of your session, you will receive a confirmation email from the History Tutors.
+All appointments must be booked with your official FIU student email address, or you may not receive a confirmation email.
+On the morning of your session, you will receive a confirmation email directly from the History Tutors.
 You can make an appointment on the Bookings website:

 What to expect

 Please read the following material for your advising session:

 - the assignment prompt with any supporting material provided by the instructor/teaching assistant (e.g. writing guidelines or grading rubric)